iron-fish/website/docs/whitepaper/4_mining.md

 | 1-2                |               19               | 62,498,400.00 |
 | 2-3                |             18.125             | 72,024,900.00 |

-The emissions curve using the above mentioned block reward formula, with a cap of 256,970,400 coins for total supply, would look like this:
+The emissions curve using the above-mentioned block reward formula, with a cap of 256,970,400 coins for total supply, would look like this:

 <img src ="/img/whitepaper/mining/emissions_curve.svg" width="100%" role="presentation" style={{paddingRight:'25px'}} />